slathrop/git-scripts-win/README.md

 ## Recommended Setup

-If you are completely new to **Git** and you are on the Windows platform you're in luck, because I'm about to walk you through the steps to get productive with **git** quickly!
+If you are completely new to **Git** and you are on the Windows platform you're in luck, because I'm about to walk you through the steps to get productive with **Git** quickly!

 ### Windows - Setup for First Time Git User

 My first word of advice is to familiarize yourself with using **Git** from the command-line.
 Yes, **Git** integration is available in most graphical code editors/IDEs, but it would be impossible to describe how to use them all, they change their interfaces from time-to-time, and you won't always be able to use your favorite editor.
-So learn the command-line and you'll have a solid foundation in **git** skills.
+So learn the command-line and you'll have a solid foundation in **Git** skills.

 #### Install Cmder